-In the section called "Strategies for Repository Deployment", we looked at some of the important decisions that should be made before creating and configuring your Subversion repository.
+Earlier in this chapter (in the section called "Strategies for Repository Deployment"), we looked at some of the important decisions that should be made before creating and configuring your Subversion repository.
 Now, we finally get to get our hands dirty!
 In this section, we'll see how to actually create a Subversion repository and configure it to perform custom actions when special repository events occur.